exploitt1337/CLI-Chat/README.md

 # Welcome to F Society Chat

 This is a simple command-line based chat application written in Go.
-It allows users to connect using `netcat` and share encrypted messages in a terminal environment.
+It allows users to connect using `netcat` and share encrypted & anonymous messages in a terminal environment.
 This is our playground.

 ## Setup